Wimbledon 2025: WATCH the amazing moment Sussex star Julian Cash and Lloyd Glasspool win men's doubles final

-Wimbledon 2025: Sussex star Julian Cash and Lloyd Glasspool win men's doubles final
+Sussex has a Wimbledon title winner!
+Joy as Julian Cash and Lloyd Glasspool win men's doubles final

 Cash and his partner Lloyd Glasspool are men’s doubles champions at SW19 after beating Australian Rinky Hijikata and Dutchman David Pel in the final 6-2, 7-6.